Differences between Tailwind CSS and SASS

-The dilemma of whether to choose Tailwind CSS or Sass really needs to be resolved before you can start developing your project.
+The dilemma of which is better Tailwind CSS vs Sass really needs to be resolved before you can start developing your project.

 In this article, we explored the difference between Tailwind CSS and SASS.
-This will help you decide which one to use for a particular project.
+This in turn helps you to decide which one to use for a particular project.

 Trying to build out all user interfaces and components for your website or web app from scratch can become a very tedious task.
 A huge reason why we created Contrast Bootstrap to help reduce the amount of time we spend doing that, so we can focus on building some other aspects of the project.
 Contrast Bootstrap PRO consists of a UI Kit featuring over 10000+ component variants.
 Together with a template of 5 admin dashboards and 23+ additional multipurpose pages template for building almost any type of website or web app.
-You can view a demo and learn more about Contrast by clicking here.Try contrast pro
+You can view a demo and learn more about Contrast by clicking here.Download the free react template

 Contrast Bootstrap PRO was built using the most popular CSS framework Bootstrap to help build your next landing, admin SAAS, prelaunch etc project with a clean, prebuilt and well documented template and UI components.Learn more about Contrast